-- (2) With particular reference to 'Office automation and work for women' and 'Vocational training, new technologies and women's employment'. - (3) The first study has been started. - (4) FAST study by the European Centre for the Development of Vocational Training.
+&lt;sup>6 With particular reference to 'Office automation and work for women' and 'Vocational training, new technologies and women's employment'.

+&lt;sup>7 The first study has been started.

+&lt;sup>8 FAST study by the European Centre for the Development of Vocational Training.

-- c) reinforce provisions for the protection of pregnancy and maternity to provide adequate protection and eliminate discriminatory effects on recruitment and career advancement. - 2.
-Commission action - a) The Commission will ensure that Member States respect in their measures on budgetary reform the obligations laid down by Directive 79/7/EEC to eliminate or avoid any direct or indirect discrimination on the grounds of sex; - b) on the basis of the study (1) carried out on areas not covered by Directive 79/7/EEC, the Commission will pursue its preparatory work on a proposal for a new legal instrument to supplement in particular the existing provisions in the areas in question with a view to a progressive individualisation of rights; - c) the Commission will continue its efforts to abolish indirect discrimination, particularly in the case of a spouse's derived rights; - d) in line with the recommendations of the study on 'the protection of working women during pregnancy and motherhood in the Member States of the Community', the Commission will define guidelines for Community action.
+(c) reinforce provisions for the protection of pregnancy and maternity to provide adequate protection and eliminate discriminatory effects on recruitment and career advancement.

+- 27. (a) The Commission will ensure that Member States respect in their measures on budgetary reform the obligations laid down by the Council Directive of 19 December 1978 to eliminate or avoid any direct or indirect discrimination on the grounds of sex. - (b) On the basis of the study carried out on areas not covered by this Directive, the Commission will pursue its preparatory work on a proposal for a new legal instrument to supplement in particular the existing provisions in the areas in question with a view to a progressive individualization of rights. - (c) The Commission will continue its effort to abolish indirect discrimination, particularly in the case of a spouse's derived rights. - (d) In line with the recommendations of the study on 'the protection of working women during pregnancy and motherhood in the Member States of the Community', the Commission will define guidelines for Community action.